clirdlf/eresearchnetwork/syllabus-2017.md

             * [Digital Scholarship Project Blueprint](https://docs.google.com/document/d/1LpEUK2n7zEyIx1bNTcokDJ_CWFEgdJkXDGuU7Fgq9pE/)

-* Sara: Look for non-technical digital scholarship tools

 # Topic 6: Assessment (Metrics for success with Data Services and Digital Scholarship)

-**Key concept: How to think about reporting on your services and establishing baseline metrics to quantify success **** **
+**Key concept: How to think about reporting on your services and establishing baseline metrics to quantify success.**

 ## Learning Objectives: